valeriechen/simeval_tutorial/README.md

 The goal of this step is to use the researcher’s choice of information content and use-case-specific components to generate a dataset to train and evaluate the agent.
 The dataset consists of observation and use case label pairs, where the information content defines what information is included in each observation.

-We generate data that reflects if the LIME explanation was tested..
-TODO

-The notebook for our running example is in here.
-[Link to a specific notebook]
+In this step, generate a dataset that reflects the information presented to a user in a user study, which would include the datapoint, model prediction, and LIME explanation.
+For more details, see notebook [here](https://github.com/valeriechen/simeval_tutorial/blob/main/notebooks/Step1_cfreasoning.ipynb).

 ## Step 2: Agent training

 After generating a dataset, the researcher trains an algorithmic agent (e.g., a machine learning model) to predict the use case label for a given observation.
 The training process allows the algorithmic agent to implicitly learn relevant domain knowledge about the use case from labeled examples, even when the researcher does not have any knowledge a priori of how to predict the use case labels.

-We show how to train an agent on the LIME explanation for this dataset: [Link to a specific notebook]
+We show how to train an agent for the generated dataset [here](https://github.com/valeriechen/simeval_tutorial/blob/main/notebooks/Step2_cfreasoning.ipynb).

 ## Step 3: Agent evaluation